-While the proof of posterior robustness is more involved even in the case of the proposed model, the likelihood robustness holds under minimal assumptions for a wider class of distributions for $t_{i,k}$ with the log-Pareto tails.
+The likelihood robustness holds under minimal assumptions for a wider class of distributions for $t_{i,k}$ with log-Pareto tails.
 The density, $\pi (\cdot)$, is log-Pareto-tailed if there exists constant $c>0$ and $C>0$ such that

-Trivially, the unfolded log-Pareto density in (\ref{eq:lpdens}) satisfies this condition.
-The density tails of this type have two notable features that are crucial in guaranteeing the robustness: \begin{itemize} \item (Super-heavy tails)\ The density tails are heavier than those of any $t$-distribution ($|t|^{1+\nu}$ for some $\nu > 0$ as $|t|\to\infty$).
+Trivially, the unfolded log-Pareto density in (\ref{eq:lpdens}) satisfies the condition.
+Density tails of this type have two notable features crucial for guaranteeing robustness: \begin{itemize} \item {\it Super heavy tails.} The density tails are heavier than those of any $t$-distribution ($|t|^{1+\nu}$ for some $\nu > 0$ as $|t|\to\infty$).

-\item (Symmetry) \ The two limits at $t\to\infty$ and $t\to -\infty$ are identical, indicating that the density is symmetric at tails. \end{itemize} The density in (\ref{eq:pareto}) belongs to the class of the log-regularly varying distributions \citep[e.g.][]{desgagne2013full}, which is known to be an integral part of the sufficient condition for the posterior robustness under the univariate Gaussian models \citep{desgagne2013full,desgagne2015robustness}.
-Without these features, the likelihood robustness does not hold, as we will see in Sections~\ref{sec:neccesity-symmetry} and \ref{sec:necessity-tail}.
+\item {\it Symmetry.} The two limits at $t\to\infty$ and $t\to -\infty$ are identical, indicating that the density is symmetric at tails. \end{itemize} The density in (\ref{eq:pareto}) belongs to the class of log-regularly varying distributions \citep[e.g.][]{desgagne2013full}, which is an integral part of the sufficient condition for posterior robustness in univariate Gaussian models \citep{desgagne2013full,desgagne2015robustness}.
+The likelihood robustness does not hold without those features of density tails, as we will see in Sections~\ref{sec:neccesity-symmetry} and \ref{sec:necessity-tail}.

 The likelihood robustness holds for bounded, log-Pareto tailed mixing distributions.

 \begin{thm} Consider the multivariate model (\ref{eq:lm}) with the sandwich covariance structure (\ref{eq:model_main}), and assume that the mixing density $\pi(\cdot)$ for $t_{i,k}$ satisfies the tail condition (\ref{eq:pareto}) and is bounded.
 Then, the likelihood robustness holds with choice of scaling constants, $C_i(\om ) = \prod_{k \in \Lc(i)} \pi (| y_{i, k} |)$ if $\Lc(i)\not=\emptyset$ and $C_i(\om ) = 1$ if $\Lc(i)=\emptyset$. \end{thm}